-To make sense of this, you need to understand that Steiner taught that Jehovah is the god of the Jews but not the one true God of all creation.
+To make sense of this, you need to understand that Steiner said Jehovah is the god of the Jews but not the one true God of all creation.
 According to Steiner, the monotheism exemplified by Judaism is false.

 “Monotheism...can only represent an ultimate ideal; it could never lead to a real understanding of the world.”

-Thus, the god of the Jews is just one of many gods; in particular, he is a rather lowly god who reigned over his people from the Moon:
+Thus, the god of the Jews is just one of many gods; in fact, Steiner taught, Jehovah is a rather lowly god who has reigned over his people from the Moon: